jss1241568941325468471/doc/docs/content/en/pam/server/propagation-script/import-propagation-script.md

 ![Importing a .json template file](https://cdnweb.devolutions.net/docs/DVLS4044_2024_2.png "Importing a .json template file")

 The template's name, description, properties, property mapping, and script itself can then be modified if need be.
-When this is done – or if it is not neccessary – click on ***Save***.
+When this is done – or if it is not neccessary – click on ***Save*** to complete the template's importation.

 ![Propagation template final settings](https://cdnweb.devolutions.net/docs/DVLS4045_2024_2.png "Propagation template final settings")